 An important setting of the algorithm is the image size.
-We chose a 300×300 search window with the common 720×480 preview resolution.
-This corresponds to a convenient 15 cm scanning distance for a 5×5 cm code, a typical QR shopping scenario with the smartphone.
+We chose a $300 \times 300$ search window with the common $720 \times 480$ preview resolution.
+This corresponds to a convenient 15 cm scanning distance for a $5 \times 5$ cm code, a typical QR shopping scenario with the smartphone.
 The Glass camera has a wider field of view, so with the same resolution and search window, the code must be placed closer to the camera.
-In order to match the search window with a smaller code that the user holds further away, the camera resolution needs to be increased.
-Doubling the camera resolution means the code is visible from twice the distance, but then a twice higher resolution blur kernel ir required to represent the same shake blur.
-For example with preview resolution 1280×960 on the Glass, the 300×300 search window fits a 5×5 cm code in 35 cm distance.
+This might be unnatural, so the camera resolution should be increased so that the search window fits the smaller code when the user holds it further away.
+Doubling the camera resolution means we can see the code from twice the distance, but also note that the same shake blur is represented by a twice higher resolution blur kernel.
+For example with preview resolution $1280 \times 960$ on the Glass, the $300 \times 300$ search window fits a $5 \times 5$ cm code in 35 cm distance.
 As only the search window is processed, the actual camera resolution makes no difference in the image estimation, but the higher resolution makes a big difference in the blur kernel estimation.